logoPostPlanify

 Pro-Tip: During your trial, send a simple question to the customer support team.
 Ask something like, "How do I add a first comment to an Instagram post?"
 Their response time and the clarity of their answer will tell you everything you need to know about their support.

 This is more important than ever.
-The social media management industry, valued at USD 29.93 billion in 2025, is expected to explode to USD 171.62 billion by 2033.
+The social media management industry, valued at USD 29.93 billion in 2025, is expected to grow to USD 171.62 billion by 2033, according to Fortune Business Insights.
 With so many options flooding the market, genuinely helpful support is a huge differentiator.

 No, it shouldn't be.
 Most modern social media management software for small business is designed for people who aren't tech wizards.
 You can usually get fully set up in under an hour.